Written By: Security.org Team | Updated: June 15, 2021

 Over the past five years, shootings were the most common cause of these deaths, with gunshots accounting for more than 9 in 10 deaths.
 Tasers, vehicles, and physical restraint were the next three most common causes.

 Criminal prosecution for police violence remains incredibly rare.
 In fact, at no point over the past five years has the rate of criminal charges being filed for police killings exceeded 2 percent of cases.
-And 2021 is on pace to have one of the lowest rates of prosecution.

 Former Minneapolis police officer Derek Chauvin’s conviction for the murder of George Floyd marked the single instance in 2020 of a police officer being convicted of any charges after killing a person.
+About a dozen cases of police killings are still working their way through the system.

 Even when an officer is on trial, prosecutors may face uphill battles to convict, said civil rights lawyer David Rudovsky.